In 2022, tuition for full-time Good Samaritan College of Nursing and Health Science students was $13,605 a year.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Good Samaritan College of Nursing and Health Science undergrads use financial aid to help pay for school.
-In 2021, 147 of the 353 undergrads enrolled received financial aid.
-Good Samaritan College of Nursing and Health Science meets 68 percent of the demonstrated financial need for undergraduates.
+In 2022, 147 of the 372 undergrads enrolled received financial aid.
+Good Samaritan College of Nursing and Health Science meets 68% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,470 a year.

 |Most Common Loans for Good Samaritan College of Nursing and Health Science Students|